daprice/Blender-Auto-Dark-Mode/README.md

 ## Usage

 Once activated, the add-on works automatically.
-You can change the theme presets used for light and dark mode under `Edit > Preferences > Add-ons > User Interface: Auto Dark Mode` (by default, it uses the “Blender Light” and “Blender Dark” themes).
+You can change the theme presets used for light and dark mode under `Edit > Preferences > Add-ons > Auto Dark Mode` (by default, it uses the “Blender Light” and “Blender Dark” themes).

 ***
 Want more themes to pick from?
 Look in [the Themes forum thread](https://devtalk.blender.org/t/call-for-content-themes) or [Blend Swap](https://www.blendswap.com/blends/category/22).